-Opuntia fulgida (basionym), Cylindropuntia fulgida var. fulgida, Grusonia fulgida, Opuntia mamillata
+Opuntia fulgida, Cylindropuntia fulgida var. fulgida, Grusonia fulgida, Opuntia mamillata

 Cylindropuntia fulgida is a tree-like cactus with one low-branching trunk and drooping branches of chained fruit.
 It grows up to 13.3 feet (4 m) tall.
 The branches are light green and strongly tuberculate.
 Young branches are covered with up to 1.2 inches (3 cm) long, silvery-yellow spines, which darken to a gray color with age.
 These spines form a dense layer that obscures the stems.
-The flowers are white and pink, streaked with lavender.
-They are up to 1 inch (2.5 cm) wide, displayed at the joint tips (or old fruit tips) and appear in mid-summer.
+Flowers are white and pink, streaked with lavender.
+They are up to 1 inch (2.5 cm) in diameter and appear in mid-summer displayed at the joint tips (or old fruit tips).

 USDA hardiness zones 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).

 How to Grow and Care